andrew15818/110/fall/data_mining/homework/hw1/report/report.md

 Finding patterns in large, unstructured data such as a transaction database might at first seem too computationally expensive to perform.
 Our goal is to find items that occur often together and make inferences about them.
-At the end, those subsets which appear more than a certain threshold (called its **support**) are considered frequent itemsets.
+In the end, those subsets which appear more than a certain threshold (called its **support**) are considered frequent itemsets.
 From frequent itemsets we can generate **association rules** by calculating how often the subsets of frequent itemsets occur together.